 One thing public schools do not teach anymore is practical life skills.
-Even when I was in public school (a million years ago, it seems) no one taught us how to balance a checkbook or how to understand loan amortization schedules.
-These things would have greatly benefitted me when I entered college and had to manage my own finances (and got a bunch of student loans I didn’t fully understand).
-It’s a shame that our kids aren’t being taught how to survive in the real world on a practical level, and instead being forced to pass calculus despite the fact that most will never need to use it.
+Even when I was in public school (a million years ago, it seems), no one taught us how to balance a checkbook or how to understand loan amortization schedules.
+These things would have greatly benefitted me when I entered college and managed my own finances (and got many student loans I didn’t fully understand).
+It’s a shame that our kids aren’t being taught how to survive in the real world on a practical level, and instead, being forced to pass calculus even though most will never need to use it.

-6. Creativity and imagination is nurtured, not stifled.
+6. Creativity and imagination are nurtured, not stifled.

-It’s a very sad thing to me that many public schools are cutting creative programs because they don’t have the funding.
-This means that art, music, dance, theater and other creative outlets are being removed from our kids’ learning resources.
+Unfortunately, many public schools are cutting creative programs because they don’t have the funding.
+This means that art, music, dance, theater, and other creative outlets are being removed from our kids’ learning resources.
 For me, this is not acceptable.
-I come from a legacy of creative minds and the arts are life to my family and many other families.
-Pursuing creative interests also stimulates parts of a child’s brain that are essential to proper learning and development.
+I come from a legacy of creative minds, and the arts are life to my family and many other families.
+Pursuing creative interests also stimulates parts of a child’s brain essential to proper learning and development.
 With homeschooling, you can nurture your child’s particular talents and creative interests and watch them shine!